 At a glance

-This is an area in which Ford’s engineers usually excel, and it’s no different with the Mondeo; it’s a wonderfully accomplished car to drive.
+On the road, the Mondeo is a wonderfully accomplished car to drive.
 Whether you’re pounding along the motorway or tip-toeing along bobbly city streets, the car rides with real smoothness and sophistication, so you feel comfortable and cosseted at all times.
 Bigger choices of alloy wheel put a dent in this impressive comfort, but not to the point where you’ll complain.
 The handling also has what it takes to put a smile on your face.
 There’s no getting away from the fact this this is a very big, very heavy car, but with plentiful grip, tightly controlled body movements and steering that’s responsive and predictable, it changes direction with very impressive agility for a car of this size.
-Refinement is just as impressive.
+The ST-Line model comes with a lowered, stiffer suspension, which moves the spectrum slightly away from comfort and towards even tauter handling, but it's still entirely acceptable for everyday use.
 Wind- and road noise are kept at bay really effectively, making this car a sensational long-distance companion.